Lisa-Floading/Lisa-Floading/README.md

 Hi there, thanks for stopping by, I'm **Lisa Floading** from **Milwaukee, Wisconsin.**

- 😁

-- 🔭 I’m currently working on...
-- 🌱 I’m currently learning...
-- 📫 You can find me on...
+I'm currently a veteran high school English educator who teaches AP English Language & Composition.
+I have a B.A. from Marquette University in English and Philosophy and an M.A. from Cardinal Stritch University, where I have been an adjunct instructor for Secondary Methods in Education.

-- 🔭 I’m currently working on my certificate in data analytics and visualization through UW-Madison
+- 🔭 I’m working on my certificate in data analytics and visualization through UW-Madison
 - 🌱 I’m currently learning about SQL and SQLite.
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with transitioning into more data-oriented role in education or another industry.
 - 💬 Ask me about vintage typewriters.
 No, really!
 - 📫 How to reach me: lisafloading@gmail.com
 - 😄 Pronouns: she/her